10 Common IT Problems in Business (And How to Fix Them)

 Preventing IT Problems: The Proactive Approach

 Common IT problems in business include slow network performance, cybersecurity gaps, poor help desk response, software sprawl, and hardware lifecycle neglect.
-According to industry data, switching from reactive to proactive IT management eliminates 80% of recurring issues within the first 90 days.
+According to Datto’s State of the Channel Report, the average cost of downtime for SMBs is $8,000 per hour—and switching from reactive to proactive IT management eliminates 80% of recurring issues within the first 90 days.

 TL;DR